Yamkela4458/Yamkela.Lusithi/README.md

 # About This Portfolio

-This repository showcases my work as a Frontend Developer.
+This repository showcases my work (projects) as a Frontend Developer.
 It includes responsive, accessible, and interactive web applications built using modern technologies.
 Each project demonstrates practical application of web development principles, UI design, and best practices.